Cootz/McServersScanner/README.md

 ### Building

-To build McServersScanner from the command line run the following command:
+To build McServersScanner from the command line, run the following command:

 ```shell
 dotnet build McServersScanner.sln